This is some text inside of a div block.

 1. Is a Linux VPS USA compliant with GDPR?

-Yes, but only if you implement data protection measures like SCCs, encryption, and a valid DPA.
-PetroSky offers templates to streamline this.
+Yes, but only if you implement data protection measures like SCCs, encryption, and appropriate contractual safeguards such as a DPA.

 2. How does USA hosting compare in Linux VPS price?